dersia/sqlite-binding-extension/README.md

-# This is a binding extension temaplte for Azure Functions
+# This is a sqlite binding extension for Azure Functions